THE ENERGETIC COSMOS LABORATORY: a plan for a long-lived, successful laboratory

 Our Proposal – the ECL

-ECL will be involved in activities on a wide variety of topics in high energy cosmic theory, experiment, and data analysis.
+ECL is involved in activities on a wide variety of topics in high energy cosmic theory, experiment, and data analysis.

 The Theory Program carries out fundamental investigations into the origin of dark energy and the nature of spacetime, and explores theories of gravity extending beyond Einstein relativity, including testing against observational data.
 Researchers interact closely with the experimental and data analysis programs by inspiring new techniques and measurements, and interpreting the energetic cosmos results.